 Being diagnosed with a dairy allergy (also known as cow’s milk allergy) and having to avoid your favorite foods can feel overwhelming and sometimes pretty sad.
 It’s hard to imagine meals and snacks without milk, butter, cheese and ice cream when those foods are staples in your diet.

-In addition to being tasty foods, milk products are a good source of important nutrients like calcium, vitamin D, and protein, just to name a few.
-Children with this allergy are particularly at risk for nutrient deficiencies as foods such as cheese sticks, yogurt, pudding, and flavored milk are good sources of these nutrients and are usually well-accepted by kids.
+In addition to being tasty foods, milk products are a good source of important nutrients like calcium, vitamin D, and protein, to name a few.
+Children with this allergy are particularly at risk for nutrient deficiencies as foods such as cheese sticks, yogurt, pudding, and flavored milk are good sources of these nutrients and are usually well-accepted.

 Even though eliminating these foods from your diet can create some nutrition gaps, it is not impossible to get adequate nutrition without cow’s milk and foods containing it.
 It might just take some extra planning and effort.